zoudingyi/zoudingyi/README.md

 I graduated from Sichuan University. 🏫

-Major in Software Engineering. 👨‍💻
+I like to do interesting projects.🕶️

-I love open source spirit. ❤️
+I love riding motorcycles. 🏍️

-Hope to make more friends in open source projects. 💭
+Nice to meet you. 🤟

 ## Orientation 🎯

-I love coding. 💗
+I love coding and open source. ❤️

-I love Front End technologys. 💖
+Hope to make more friends in open source projects. 💖

 <p>